 Since 2017, I have worked across several programmes - School Direct Primary PGCE, Core Primary PGCE, and PGCES.
 I have also contributed to literacy modules on the BA and MA Education courses.

-In July 2020, I became a Fellow of the Higher Education Academy and, from August 2020, I became a course leader and English Lead for the Primary PGCE.
+In July 2020, I became a Fellow of the Higher Education Academy and, in August 2020, I became a course leader and English Lead for the Primary PGCE.
+Since August 2023, I have continued to lead Primary English in addition to taking on the roles of Primary Curriculum Lead and the School of Education Disability Liaison Officer.

-Prior to working in higher education, I worked for thirteen years as a primary school teacher, specialising in the teaching and learning of English.
+Prior to moving into higher education, I worked for thirteen years as a primary school teacher, specialising in the teaching and learning of English.
 I then worked as a lecturer in a further education college running courses for parents/carers of primary aged children who wanted to find out how to support their children's literacy and numeracy development.
 These were closely linked to the Primary National Curriculum and explored ways that children's learning could be supported at home in informal and creative ways.